My Wife's Cookies

 I was playing darts with the guys when we got the call.
 We were stunned for a moment at what we heard.
 After that initial shock we raced to get out and to the scene faster than we had ever done before.
 Most of the guys in my engine talked about the bombing from last time.

 We didn't know exactly what to expect when we got there, but one thing we all knew, we would do our jobs 150%.
 None of us were unfamiliar with death and we knew that we faced the very real possibility that we would find people dead.
-We geared up and headed into the tower.
+When we arrived, we went through final checks with our gear and headed into the tower.

 Time vanished and only the moment existed.
 People were being evacuated as quickly as possible.
 Things were calm and yet chaotic at the same time.
 It was a feeling that you have to experience rather than have explained to you in order to understand.
 I passed a business executive and our eyes locked for an instant.
 He had already seen what we were about to, and his look told me everything we were going to find when we got there.